Translate

 Aug.
 16, 2022

-Here again Ken removes Scripture from its proper context and adds his own interpretive commentary to the text (indicated by brackets) in order to make the passage say what he wants it to say–which in this case is the exact opposite of what this verse actually says in context.
+Here again Mr. Ham removes Scripture from its proper context and adds his own interpretive commentary to the text (indicated by brackets) in order to make the passage say what he wants it to say–which in this case is the exact opposite of what this verse actually says in context.

-The Greek word translated to mean "factions" in the ESV is "haireseis" (αἱρέσεις).
+The Greek word translated as "factions" in the ESV is "haireseis" (αἱρέσεις).
 Properly: "a self-chosen opinion, a religious or philosophical sect (i.e., heresy), discord or contention."

-The key to understanding this passage is the term "in the church."
+The key to understanding these verses correctly is the phrase "in the church."
 There will naturally be division between the church (i.e., The Kingdom of God/ Body/ Bride of Christ) and the world.
 Jesus himself stated as much in Luke 12:51-53.
 But the world is not the church.
 Sheep are not goats (Matthew 25:31-46).
 Bad trees cannot bear good fruit (Matthew 7:15-20).

-Yes, I agree with Ken and Answers in Genesis that we should not celebrate or tolerate sin within the church (something which is plainly stated in 1 Corinthians 5) and that we cannot be united in Christ with individuals who deny or subvert essential Christian doctrines.
+Yes, I agree with Mr. Ham and Answers in Genesis that we should not celebrate or tolerate sin within the church (something which is plainly stated in 1 Corinthians 5) and that we cannot be united in Christ with individuals who deny or subvert essential Christian doctrines.
 But I strongly disagree with AiG's position that the creation vs. evolution debate is a "division [made] for the right reasons."
 Contrary to Mr. Ham, stirring up divisions over secondary and tertiary issues is not a mark of God's approval–it actually contradicts God's Word on several counts (Proverbs 6:16-19, Titus 3:9, Romans 16:17-18, etc.).
+More recently, Mr. Ham has cited 1 Corinthians 14:8 on social media (Facebook, February 26th, 2025, February 27th, 2025) to suggest that the Church must be unified in his understanding and presentation of Genesis 1-11 and has encouraged his followers to meditate on the meaning of this verse.
+The problem is this verse is specifically about the use of the gift of tongues.
+It has nothing to do with the interpretation and presentation of Genesis 1-11.
+Furthermore, verse 12 of the same chapter actually speaks to the necessity of building up the Church, counter Ken's previous comments on creating division over Genesis 1-11.

-All that to say, if a teacher has to remove Scripture from its proper context or add their own interpretation or ideas to the text in order to make it say what they want it to say, they are not a teacher of God's Word.
+All that to say, if a teacher has to remove Scripture from its proper context or literally insert their own interpretation or ideas into the text in order to make it say what they want it to say, they are not a teacher of God's Word.
 That Ken Ham and AiG's hypocrisy here is so public and so well attested is alarming, to say the least.
-But what is more worrisome is the fact that Ken has seemingly conditioned "tens of millions" of his followers to accept whatever he says about Scripture without question.
+But what is more worrisome is the fact that Mr. Ham has seemingly conditioned "tens of millions" of his followers to accept whatever he says about Scripture without question.

 This is very alarming and very dangerous.
 We should never allow our leaders to rise so high in our eyes that they are above reproach or correction.
 There must always be accountability for those who claim to teach God's Word.
 This is how we safeguard both the Gospel and the church (i.e., the individual people) from those who would abuse them for personal gain.

 As troubling as this may be to hear, Ken Ham and Answers in Genesis, by and large, are not teaching God’s Word.
-They are teaching Ken Ham’s personal interpretation (i.e., "man-made ideas") as if it is God’s Word, and are selectively citing passages that can be spun to fit his narrative.
+They are teaching Mr. Ham’s personal convictions (i.e., "man-made ideas") as if they are God’s Word, and are selectively citing passages that can be spun to fit his narrative.
 This is not good.
-And people who support Ken and AiG should hold him and his organization–which lauds itself as "teaching people to stand boldly and uncompromisingly on the authority of God’s infallible Word from the very first verse"–accountable for their public mistreatment of God’s Word.
+And people who support Ken Ham and AiG should hold him and his organization–which lauds itself as "teaching people to stand boldly and uncompromisingly on the authority of God’s infallible Word from the very first verse"–accountable for their public mistreatment of God’s Word.
+See Also: Six Non-Essential Doctrines Connected to the Age of the Earth Scoffers and Young Earth Creationism Is Answers in Genesis a Cult?